gruntbliss/grunt-pact-js/README.md

 #####Using the grunt plugin in a project

-  Run the grunt task `grunt installMockServer`.
+  Run the grunt task `grunt installMockService`.

 #####Developing the plugin